-Any student interested in becoming a student leader or submitting a program proposal must schedule a meeting with Christine Gettings, the Assistant Director of Global Learning and Leadership and complete a Request for Proposal (RFP) application on EngageNet.
-The RFP application to lead a summer 2017 program is available now on EngageNet.
-The deadline is June 24, 2016.
+Any student interested in becoming a student leader or submitting a program proposal must schedule a meeting with Stephen W. Angelsmith, the Assistant Director of Global Learning and Leadership, and complete a Request for Proposal (RFP) application on EngageNet.

 Students become Alternative Break leaders by proposing a program that partners with a local community organization to address social justice issues in a location of the students' choice.
 Because of the amount of responsibility required, two student leaders usually work together to lead the program.